DataDog/datadog-agent/docs/dev/contributing.md

   process (example: for a documentation only PRs).
-- `major_change`: to flag the PR as a major change impacting many/all teams working on the agent and will require deeper QA (example: when we change the Python version ship in the agent).
+- `major_change`: to flag the PR as a major change impacting many/all teams working on the agent and will require deeper QA (example: when we change the Python version shipped in the agent).

 ## Integrations